What to do when your software needs Windows Admin rights: safely using QuickBooks & Lacerte

 Administrator Rights

 QuickBooks and Lacerte require Windows Admin user account credentials to run updates, which, during tax season, can be frequent.
-Aditi Group has seen updates daily at times.
+Aditi Group has seen updates daily, and even more than once a day at times.
 And tax prep offices may be running a slew of different tax years simultaneously, each one requiring different Lacerte program version.

 These means QB and Lacerte users need to be made Windows Admin level to keep the office running with their core software.
 The violates a basic principle of security: only use the level of access you need right now.